joscha82/wattpilot/README.md

 connect  get   help  mqtt  rawvalues   set     values
 ```

-All available shell commands are documented in more detail at [ShellCommands.md](ShellCommands.md).
+The shell supports TAB-completion for all commands and their arguments.
+Detailed documentation can be found in [ShellCommands.md](ShellCommands.md).

 It's also possible to pass a single command to the shell to integrate it into scripts: